metabase/metabase/docs/dashboards/introduction.md

 By default, Metabase will create a new dashboard, with copies of the questions in the original dashboard, and save everything to the collection you specify.

 If you don't wish to copy the dashboard's underlying questions, check the box that says **Only duplicate the dashboard**.
 Metabase will copy the dashboard and refer to the original questions.

+In both cases, duplication only includes the dashboard, its card layout, filters, and (optionally) the questions.
+What's not copied: dashboard subscriptions, or any sharing or embedding data settings.
+For example, if you copy a dashboard that has been made public, that copied dashboard will not be public by default.

 ## Adding saved questions to a dashboard